ir2718/machine-learning-1/README.md

 # machine-learning-1
-Repository for lab exercises in machine learning.
+Repository for lab exercises in machine learning 1.